OscarChavarro/vitral/testsuite/ApplicationCases/SearchEngineFor3DModels/readme.txt

    point to the installation directory used by tomcat on step 2.
 4. Configure tomcat to include an administrator user, so you can deploy applications (needed on step 8).
-On the tomcat installation folder below, edit the file conf/tomcat-users.xml, and do something like:
+On the tomcat installation folder below, edit the file conf/tomcat-users.xml, and do something like the following in tomcat 6 version:

 <?xml version='1.0' encoding='utf-8'?>
 <tomcat-users>